 Symptom #2: Bloating

-The bloating has begun.
-You’ll feel it.
-The ring doesn’t go on as easy as it did.
+You'll feel it.
+The ring doesn't go on as easy as it did.
 The jeans are a bit tighter.
 The scale just went up a pound.
-Just one cheeseburger did this?
-Yep.

-And because you now have that lovely little clog blocking your intestines, it’ll all start to bubble and ferment a bit.
+And because you now have that lovely little clog blocking your intestines, it'll soon begin to bubble and ferment a bit.
 Nice.